Line picking algorithms

 This algorithm examines only the change in Sv over one pair of neighboring samples at a time and returns the range of the nearest sample which is detected after a rise of “Delta Sv” dB which is greater than the specified minimum.
 It searches between a specified Start depth and Stop depth only.

-Note: The Delta Sv bottom pick algorithm was designed for a specific dataset of Echolistener files, and is not recommended for general use.
+Note: The Delta Sv bottom pick algorithm was designed for a specific dataset of EchoListener files, and is not recommended for general use.

 The default settings are: